 “I don’t turn my back on God’s undeserved kindness.
 If we can be acceptable to God by obeying the Law, it was useless for Christ to die.” –Galatians 2:21

-We may still hold each other accountable as Christians, and we must, without harsh criticism and a demeaning spirit of the Pharisee.
+We may still hold each other accountable as Christians, and we must, but without the harsh criticism and demeaning spirit of the Pharisee.